 5. Encourage your local officials to perform post-election voting machine audits and observe them.

-After every election in the November of even-numbered years, after election results have been declared final, GAB randomly selects a very small number of precincts statewide and instructs those municipalities to conduct post-election voting machine audits.
+After every election in the November of even-numbered years, after election results have been declared final, the Wisconsin Elections Commission randomly selects a random sample of precincts statewide and instructs those municipalities to conduct post-election voting machine audits.
 In addition, clerks may, if citizens request, verify the accuracy of voting-machine output at any time after the election–including before certification, if precautions are taken to preserve a well-documented chain of custody.

-A voting-machine audit done at GAB’s direction must consist of a hand count of all the votes in several races selected by the GAB, and comparison of the hand-count total to the machine-tabulated total.
+A voting-machine audit done at WEC’s direction must consist of a hand count of all the votes in several races selected by the WEC, and comparison of the hand-count total to the machine-tabulated total.
 Although these audits have several serious limitations, which we documented in our 2013 report, they provide local election officials and citizens a valuable opportunity to assess how well the machines operated.
-Although GAB allows clerks to wait until after election results have been declared final, citizens should encourage local elections officials to perform them while there is still an opportunity to correct any errors that might be detected.

 Audits performed at the initiative of local election officials or citizens can use more efficient methods of verifying the machines’ results, some of which are referenced in the same report.
 Encourage your local election officials to adopt a practice of routinely auditing at least some randomly selected voting machines after every election.
 With routine practice, the audit process will become more efficient, and with publicity, even a small amount of random auditing will have a big deterrent effect on fraud and carelessness.